petrovvlatko/mega-backend/README.md

   * This will once again clear all token cookies and persist the new encrypted password to the users table

 * More info on the way as I continue to build this out!!

+### DOUBLE CHECK JWT ACCESS SECRETS ...
+MAKE SURE THEY'RE BEING USED IN YOUR CODE